 Henri II of France offered a safe haven for Mary, and troops to help repel the English, in return for an agreement that Mary would marry his son Francois.
 Mary sailed for France on 7 August 1548, aged 5.

 Mary and Francois grew up together in the French Court.
 They married on 24 April 1558 in Notre Dame Cathedral.
 Mary was 15, her husband 14.
-As part of the marriage contract Mary signed over the French crown to her husband if she died without successors.
+As part of the marriage contract Mary signed over the Scottish crown to her husband if she died without successors.
 Henri II died in July 1559 and was succeeded by Francois II.
 Mary became Queen of France.

 In England, Edward VI, the son who Henry VIII had wanted Mary to marry, died in July 1553.
 He was succeeded by Mary Tudor (daughter of Henry VIII and Catherine of Aragon), who in turn died in November 1558.
 Mary Tudor was followed on the throne by Elizabeth I. In the eyes of Roman Catholics Elizabeth was illegitimate because Henry VIII's marriage to her mother, Anne Boleyn, followed his illegal divorce from Catherine.
 Mary Queen of Scots was the grand-daughter of Margaret Tudor (and great grand-daughter of Henry VII) and to many both in England and especially across Catholic Europe, her claim to the English throne was stronger than Elizabeth's.

 In December 1560 Francois II died leaving Mary as an 18 year old widow stripped of the French crown.
 She had little choice but to return to a Scotland very different from the one she left in 1548.
 She arrived back at Leith on 19 August 1561 as a Catholic monarch in a country in which the Reformation was in full swing.
 Her approach to the religious strife was a pragmatic one that often offended both Protestant and Catholic alike.